- About Us

 SFU Physics Areas of Research

-AMO is a subfield of Physics that involves the study of atoms, simple molecules, electrons, and light, and their various interactions.
-Historically it encompasses the experiments and ideas that underpin quantum mechanics and that led to the development of the laser.
-Today it pushes the limits of knowledge on many fronts including the study of atoms at ultralow temperatures, quantum degeneracy and quantum information, and precision measurements of fundamental interactions.
+QI/AMO is a subfield of Physics that involves the study of atoms, molecules, electrons, and light, and their various interactions.
+Historically it encompassed the experiments and ideas that underpin quantum mechanics, and led to the development of the laser and the standardization of time.
+Today it pushes the limits of knowledge on many fronts including the study of atoms at ultra-low temperatures, many-body effects, quantum degeneracy, and precision measurements of fundamental interactions.

 Biophysics / Soft Matter

-The SFU Physics Department has a strong, broad program in biological and soft matter physics.
-Our program is one of the oldest and perhaps best developed in Canada, with a mix of researchers at various stages of their careers.
+We have a strong, broad program in biological and so_ matter physics, one of the first to be offered in Canada, with a mix of researchers at various stages of their careers.
 We host weekly seminars, ranging from local speakers from various departments to international experts to journal club talks.
 Our graduate students co-organize a popular annual regional workshop (Frontiers of Biophysics) jointly with UBC.
 All of this activity helps create an unusually interactive group of researchers.
-Areas of particular expertise include studies of lipid and related systems, ion-conducting polymers, molecular motors, single-molecule biophysics, protein mechanics, systems biology, and development of new biophysics techniques.
-There are strong overlaps with statistical physics and materials physics, and many links to neighbouring departments (Chemistry, Biology, MBB, and Engineering).
+Areas of particular expertise include molecular motors, single-molecule biophysics, nonequilibrium and information thermodynamics, systems biology, ion-conducting polymers, lipid and related systems, and development of new biophysics techniques.
+There are strong overlaps with statistical physics and materials physics, and many links to neighbouring departments (Chemistry, MBB, Biological Sciences, and Math).

 Condensed Matter Physics

 This interdisciplinary field touches on many aspects of physics and has strong overlap with chemistry and engineering science.
 Physicists have always been at the forefront of the study of new materials and this has led both to a fundamental understanding of their properties as well as revolutionary applications.
-Examples of materials studied at SFU include novel superconductors, graphene, semiconductor nanostructures, as well as soft materials (see Soft Matter Physics area).
-Materials research in the physics department includes both fundamental theory studies, as well as strong efforts in the growth and characterization of new materials or novel methods for fabrication and analyzing their electrical, structural and optical properties.
-Materials researchers make heavy use of the interdisciplinary materials fabrication facilities at 4D LABS, which includes a wide range of tools for the formation of new materials, as well as their fabrication into devices, and a suite of electron microscopy probes to assess structural and electrical properties.
+Examples of materials studied at SFU include novel superconductors, graphene, semiconductor and magnetic nanostructures, topological quantum materials, as well as soft materials (see Soft Matter Physics area).
+Materials research in the physics department includes studies in fundamental theory, as well as strong efforts in the growth of new materials in addition to the development of novel methods for device fabrication and analysis of electrical, structural and optical properties.
+Materials researchers make heavy use of interdisciplinary facilities including TRIUMF and the SFU 4D LABS, as well as a wide range of specialized tools.

 Particle Physics / Cosmology

 Theoretical Physics research at SFU is concerned with gaining insight into the properties of matter from sub-atomic length scales to the scale of the universe itself, and with understanding the properties of novel materials and biological systems.
 Theorists at SFU collaborate with other theorists, and with experimentalists at SFU, within Canada and internationally, to understand and explain their data and make predictions for future experiments.
-These efforts encompass all of the research areas of the department: Atomic, Molecular and Optical Physics (Malcolm Kennett, Kero Lau), Condensed Matter Physics (Igor Herbut, Malcolm Kennett, and George Kirczenow), Cosmology (Andrei Frolov, Levon Pogosian, and Andrew DeBenedictis), and Biophysics / Soft Matter (Eldon Emberly and David Sivak).
+These efforts encompass all of the research areas of the department: Quantum Information, Atomic, Molecular and Optical Physics, Condensed Matter Physics, Cosmology, and Biophysics.
 The groups use a wide range of techniques, including quantum field theory, statistical mechanics and extensive numerical simulations using high performance computing.
-There are research opportunities for both graduate and undergraduate students and postdoctoral fellows.